MariaKHW20/Retail-Demographics-Portfolio/README.md

 ![Total Revenue by Product Category Visualisation](images/total_revenue_by_product_category_vis.png)

 The goal was to see which product categories generated the most revenue, and what was the financial contribution of each one.
 I also wanted to understand how spending differed between Men & Women, so the query aggregated revenue by both category and gender.
 This informed the visualisation by producing one bar per category to show total revenue, with colour-coded gender segments to show which customer group purchased the most from each category.
+Women drove the highest revenue within the Beauty category, which reflects strong engagement with cosmetic products and self-care.
+In contrast, men generated more revenue in Electronics and Clothing, this indicates a preference for tech-led and apparel-based purchases.
+These patterns highlight clear gender-based category behaviours, suggesting opportunities to tailor strategies across marketing and product positioning to each demographic.